When daily stresses add up, life can start to feel out of balance and chaotic. We may notice we lose our sense of peace, presence and contentment.

 This could look something like...

-- A feeling of freedom
+- A feeling of freedom, purpose & intention

-- A sense of control over your life
+- A sense of control and presence

-- Peace of mind and simplicity
+- Peace of mind, organization and simplicity

-- dullness and boredom in the day to day routine
+- Dullness and boredom in the day to day routine

 Can you see the difference between the two perspectives?